Puerto Busch

 Puerto Busch is an inland port on the Paraguay River, in Germán Busch Province, Santa Cruz Department, southeastern Bolivia.
 It is located in the Dionisio Foianini Triangle, a strategic border area awarded to Bolivia by Brazil in the 1903 Treaty of Petrópolis that ended the Acre War.
 Puerto Busch was founded in 1952 by Bolivian Army officer Manuel Aguirre Quiroga, who named the port after Germán Busch, the 36th president of Bolivia.
 It is sparsely populated by indigenous Chiquitano and Ayoreo residents.

 Geography

-Puerto Busch is situated within the Dionisio Foianini Triangle, a triangular border area along the Paraguay River that Brazil awarded to Bolivia following their signing of the Treaty of Petrópolis on 17 November 1903, which ended the Acre War between the two.
+Puerto Busch is located in the Dionisio Foianini Triangle, a triangular border area along the Paraguay River that Brazil awarded to Bolivia following their signing of the Treaty of Petrópolis on 17 November 1903, which ended the Acre War between the two.
 Puerto Busch's location in the triangle is of strategic and commercial importance to Bolivia because it provides Bolivia access to the Atlantic Ocean via the Paraguay River.
 While ships departing from other Bolivian ports such as Puerto Suárez, Puerto Aguirre, and Puerto Quijarro must pass through Brazil via the Tamengo Canal to reach the Paraguay River, Puerto Busch has direct access.